p3ta00/shleemypants/README.md

 5. **Additional Options**:
    - Use `python Shleemypants.py --help` for more information on available commands and options.

+Remember, Shleemypants is powerful but can't actually reverse time, so use it wisely! tions.

 ## Disclaimer
 Shleemypants does not actually manipulate time (we're working on it).
 Do not attempt to use Shleemypants to solve personal time-related regrets or to win the lottery.
 Shleemypants is not responsible for any temporal paradoxes, reality collapses, or encounters with fourth-dimensional beings.